-Research and development tax credits are a generous tax relief available to innovative companies.
-The relief operates either by reducing the claimant company’s corporation tax liability or, in some circumstances can result a cash payment from HMRC.
+R&D tax credits are a generous tax relief available to companies.
+The relief operates either by reducing the claimant company’s corporation tax liability or, in some circumstances can result in a cash payment from HMRC.
 The aim of this relief is to assist companies to be innovative and essentially provides a form of funding to companies who are attempting to advance scientifically or technologically.

 Is my business eligible for R&D tax credit?

 There are a lot of misconceptions within businesses that this tax relief is only available to high tech businesses and ground-breaking scientific research.
 This is simply not the case.
 Companies across various sectors have and continue to make R&D tax claims.
 If your company is developing a new product, process or system or improving upon an existing product, process or system and it is not widely known how to achieve the development then it would indicate that R&D tax credits would be available.

 The rate of relief is dependent on the size of the company.
 The RDEC regime for large companies is not as generous as for small and medium sized companies, “the SME scheme”.
 In some cases, the RDEC regime can apply to SMEs where the company cannot claim under the SME scheme.

 *The payable tax credit is calculated at 14.5% (11% on expenditure incurred before 1 April 2014) of the lower of the enhanced R&D spend or any unrelieved trading loss.